-The Company determined this transaction represented an asset acquisition as no processes were acquired as defined by ASC 805.
-The asset acquisition of in process research and development was recorded at a fair value of \$597,300 as of January 1, 2016.
-The acquired in process research and development was immediately charged to research and development expense in the statement of operations and comprehensive loss as of the acquisition date since the Company determined that there was no additional alternative use of these assets.
-Additionally, under ASC 805, the Company determined that as of the acquisition date and as of December 31, 2016, December 31, 2017 and March 31, 2018, the contingent milestone payments in the aggregate amount of \$4,500,000, and royalty payments have not been resolved and therefore have not been recorded as liability.
+The Company determined this transaction represented an asset acquisition as substantially all of the value was in the intellectual property as defined by ASC 805, Business Combinations ("ASC 805").
+The asset acquisition of in process research and development was recorded at a fair value of \$2,990,250 as of October 5, 2018.
+The acquired in process research and development was immediately charged to research and development expense in the consolidated statement of operations and comprehensive loss as of the acquisition date since the Company determined that there was no additional alternative use of these assets.
+Additionally, under ASC 805, the Company determined that as of the acquisition date and as of December 31, 2018, the contingent milestone payments in the aggregate amount of \$21,000,000, and royalty payments have not been resolved and therefore have not been recorded as liability.